Browse our guides or talk to our team.

 Free template:Launch a UML Activity Diagram template in Gliffy Online >>

-Regardless of what format or structure you use, Gliffy’s easy-to-use drag and drop diagramming tool makes it easy to get started.
+Regardless of what format or structure you use for your own process modeling, Gliffy’s easy-to-use drag and drop diagramming tool makes it easy to get started.
 And, visuals of any type are a powerful way to communicate ideas for your business.
 You can sign up for a free trial with Gliffy Online or check out our Atlassian apps to learn how to sign up for a free trial of our Confluence or Jira diagram tool.

 Try Online Try in Confluence